|Depart from home to Haneda Airport near Tokyo Japan, losing one day by crossing the International Date Line.

 March 31st– We’ll travel by train to Shizuoka, an area of Japan rich in culture but often overlooked by tourists.
 A private bus will drive around the countryside to scenes of cherry blossoms, tea and wasabi farms.
 We will experience a shojin ryori lunch at Zenfukuji temple (included).
 Next, we’ll visit Hisaiji, a temple founded generations ago by the family of friends of our second guide, to discover how small temples today are often at the center of community activities.
 When the original temple needed a major repair or complete rebuild, the head priest, who is also an architect, designed the modern temple we will visit, which was featured on television for its striking blend of meeting traditional temple needs and contemporary and environmentally ‘green’ features.
 Tonight, we’ll lodge at Hotel Associa conveniently connected to Shizuoka station.
 Dinner is on your own tonight.

 April 1st – Today – After breakfast, we’ll visit Serizawa Keisuke Art Museum, a rare museum of Serizawa’s work and the textile dying arts.
 Afterwards, we’ll travel by train to Kyoto, lodging at the Daiwa Roynet Kyoto Hotel Grande.
 After we settle into our rooms we will explore nearby Kyoto station together.
-Dinner is on your own tonight..
+Dinner is included.

 April 4th – Free day

-April 5th - A day trip to Nara, ancient capital of Japan is planned for today.
-We’ll spend the day visiting Isuien garden, the great bronze statue of the Daibutsu at Todaiji and Kasuga Taisha, known for its thousands of lanterns lining the paths to the main shrine.
+April 5th - A day trip to Nara, the ancient capital of Japan is planned for today.
+We’ll spend the day visiting the Isuien garden, With a history of more than 1,300 years, Kohfukuji is one of Japan's oldest and most famous Buddhidst temples, and the great bronze statue of the Daibutsu at Todaiji.

 |April 6th– We will travel by train from Kyoto to Fukui lodging at the Dormy Inn Hotel for two nights.
 After dropping off our small bags we will take a short train ride to Ichijodani Asakura Clan Ruins, the historic ruins of a 400 year old castle town.
 Some of the walled homes and gardens of the samurai, merchants and craftsmen have been reconstructed.
 Dinner is included tonight.